-NZ company must pay Facebook $811K in fake 'likes' case
+NZ company must pay Facebook $800K in fake 'likes' case

-Facebook has settled its legal against a New Zealand social media company over fake "likes" on Instagram.
+Facebook has settled its legal action against a New Zealand social media company over fake "likes" on Instagram.

 Settlement documents, just revealed by a California court, say Upper Hutt company Social Media Series Limited artificially inflated the popularity of photos and accounts on Facebook-owned Instagram, despite repeated warnings from the tech giant.